fabiotorrib/LinuxFedoraDevConfig/README.md

 ## ENV Launcher

 An interactive script that centralizes Python environment management on Linux.
-It lets you create new environments with **Conda** or **uv**, list existing ones, and open any of them directly in **VS Code** with the interpreter set automatically.
+It lets you create new environments with **Conda**, list existing ones, and open any of them directly in **VS Code** with the interpreter set automatically.

 #### ~/condalinux.sh